Ethical Hackers "hax0rs" Starting an InfoSec Career.

 Quotes for inspiration:

-"They came for the communists, and I did not speak up because I wasn't a communist;
+"They came for the communists, and I did not speak up because I wasn't

 They came for the socialists, and I did not speak up because I was not a socialist;